Portfolio Manager & Director of Client Service

 ERIC SAMPLE, CFA

-Eric joined Reynders, McVeigh in 2006 and conducts fundamental analysis in order to research equities for client portfolios.
-Eric’s methods for analysis may include analyzing SEC filings, reviewing company earnings calls, and speaking with company management.
-Before joining Reynders, McVeigh, Eric spent nine years as a branch manager with Park Avenue Securities, a division of Guardian Life Insurance.
-Eric earned a B.S. in biology from Tufts University and a M.B.A., magna cum laude, from the Olin School of Business at Babson College.
-Eric received his Chartered Financial Analyst (CFA®) designation in 2000.
+Before joining Reynders, McVeigh in 2006, Eric spent nine years as a branch manager with Park Avenue Securities, a division of Guardian Life Insurance.
+Eric earned a BS from Tufts University with a major in biology, and his MBA, magna cum laude, from the Olin School of Business at Babson College.
+Eric is a CFA® charterholder and is a CERTIFIED FINANCIAL PLANNER™ professional.

 121 High Street, 4th Floor

 Boston, MA 02110

 Past performance is not indicative of future results, which may vary.
 The value of investments and the income derived from investments can go down as well as up.
 Future returns are not guaranteed, and a loss of principal may occur.
 Performance is described on a net basis and reflects the deduction of management fees, brokerage commissions and any other expenses (other than custodial fees) and includes the reinvestment of all dividends, interest and other income.
 The major global indices referred to herein are the S&P 500 Index, the MSCI World Index, and the MSCI EAFE Global Index (the “Indices”).
 The Indices invest in a different mix of countries, securities and sectors that the accounts managed by RMCM, which may cause some differences in performance between the RMCM accounts and each of these Indices.